ga4gh-rnaseq/rnaget-compliance-suite/docs/source/example_dataset.rst

         * :code:`/studies/search/filters` - each element in response body array **MUST** be Search Filter json
         * :code:`/expressions/search/filters` - each element in response body array **MUST** be Search Filter json
         * :code:`/continuous/search/filters` - each element in response body array **MUST** be Search Filter json

+* Error json

+    * :download:`Download <data/error.json>`
+    * Format: json
+    * MD5: 4d353dcbe39e41fee522485e3f965a16
+    * Used for Routes:

+        * :code:`/projects/:id` - if a project could not be found, the response body **MUST** be Error json, which specifies an error message
+        * :code:`/studies/:id` - if a study could not be found, the response body **MUST** be Error json, which specifies an error message
+        * :code:`/expressions/:id` - if an expression could not be found, the response body **MUST** be Error json, which specifies an error message
+        * :code:`/continuous/:id` - if a continuous object could not be found, the response body **MUST** be Error json, which specifies an error message